-Top 10 Hot Jobs in the Greatest Place to Stand in Florida - Rockets in The Everglades
+Work in the Greatest Place to Stand in Florida Among Rockets in The Everglades

 Nationally Protected Wetlands

-Everglades National Park, covering part of the Central and South Florida division, was voted by readers of StoodThere.com in 2009 as one of the 100 Greatest Places to Stand in America to snap a great photo.
-The park in the River of Grass clocked in at Number 24 on the list, within the top 25% of great places chosens by readers.
+Everglades National Park, covering part of the Central and South Florida division, was voted by readers of StoodThere.com in 2009 as one of the 100 Greatest Places to Stand in America to snap a great photo - especially a selfie.

 Everglades National Park covers over 2,000,000 acres of a much larger wetlands ecosystem in Central and Southern Florida that have been under a federal development and renewal project dating back to 1948.
 A large part of Florida was under slow moving water and settlers in the 1800s attempted to drain much of it with unexpected detriment.This 1948 - date project removed some water from the wetlands to allow for building and construction of farming areas, but it also damaged the ecological balance of the habitat.